$379,256Average Value$183Average Price per Sq Ft3Homes For Sale

 Small town community in Conklin

 The community of Conklin is small, centered on a post office and a church.
-But in many ways, it’s a center point of the surrounding community.
-The Conklin Mini Market has grocery essentials in a vintage storefront, and the Conklin Bar is the only restaurant in Chester Township.
+But in many ways, it’s a focal point of the surrounding community.
+The Conklin Mini Market has grocery essentials in a vintage corner store, and Conklin Bar is the only restaurant in the whole township.
 The bar, with its live bands and Irish music jam sessions, is a reliable place to run into friendly faces.
 In a township as small as Chester, neighbors tend to know each other.
 “There’s a Facebook page called Conklin Informed, where people in this area will post things like 'I’ve got fresh eggs, come on over and get them,'” Ludwick says.
 Occasionally, visitors will stop by as they travel along the Musketawa Trail, a paved 25-mile route between Marne and East Muskegon.
 The popular biking trail runs right through the heart of Conklin.

 Earn an associate degree at Coopersville High